Sam Jacobs (bishop): Early years

 After graduation from college, Jacobs served as chairman of the National Service Committee for the Charismatic Renewal and diocesan director of vocations and seminarians for the Diocese of Lake Charles.

 Priesthood

 On June 6, 1964, Jacobs was ordained to the priesthood for the Diocese of Lafayette by Bishop Warren L. Boudreaux.
 Jacobs served as pastor, chaplain, and associate pastor of several parishes in the Diocese of Lafayette and the Diocese of Lake Charles.

-Bishop of Alexandria
+Bishop of Alexandria in Louisiana

-On July 1, 1989, Pope John Paul II appointed Jacobs as the tenth bishop of the Diocese of Alexandria.
-He received his episcopal consecration on August 24 at the Rapides Parish Coliseum in Alexandria, Louisiana, from Archbishop Francis Schulte, with Bishops Boudreaux and Jude Speyrer serving as co-consecrators.
+On July 1, 1989, Pope John Paul II appointed Jacobs as the tenth bishop of Alexandria in Louisiana.
+He received his episcopal consecration on August 24, 1989, at the Rapides Parish Coliseum in Alexandria, Louisiana, from Archbishop Francis Schulte, with Bishops Boudreaux and Jude Speyrer serving as co-consecrators.

 After becoming bishop, Jacobs held town meeting in every parish in the diocese to meet parishioners and hear their concerns.
 Under Jacobs, the diocese inaugurated the Steubenville South Youth Conference and constructed a new youth center at the Maryhill Renewal Center in Alexandria, to accommodate youth retreats.